Magnolia Chicken Timplados Hotshots: 2001–2003: First years under San Miguel Corporation

-2004: the James Yap era
+2004: James Yap's arrival and Alvin Patrimonio's final year

-The Purefoods Tender Juicy Hotdogs acquired James Yap as the second overall draft pick in the 2004 PBA draft.
-Yap became the main man of the team that led Purefoods through the years.
-The former UE Red Warrior has won multiple Most Valuable Player awards.
-He is one of the most exciting players in the league and his partner PJ Simon the teams supersub and later on becomes an all star caliber player and nicknamed scoring apostle.
+James Yap was the second overall pick for Purefoods Tender Juicy Hotdogs in the 2004 PBA draft.
+He received multiple Most Valuable Player awards during his tenure with Purefoods.
+His teammate PJ Simon was also named an All-Star while playing for the franchise.

-Patrimonio's retirement

 During Patrimonio's birthday celebration on November 26, 2004 (Patrimonio's birthday was on November 17), he announced his retirement in an emotional speech, ending his illustrious 16-year career to concentrate his role as team manager.
 His number was retired in December, becoming the first Purefoods player to have his jersey retired.
 Purefoods was the only team Patrimonio played for in the PBA.

 The rebuilding process began for Purefoods despite a dismal showing in the 2004 PBA Fiesta Conference.
 In the 2004–05 Philippine Cup, Purefoods was eliminated by Shell in the quarterfinals.
 Same can be said in the 2005 Fiesta Conference, when the Turbo Chargers eliminated them in the same predicament.